 People and their relatives had been asked for their opinions of the service so that their views could be taken into account.

-There was a registered manager and staff were well supported.
+There was manager who had applied to be registered with us and staff were well supported.

 People had benefited from staff receiving good practice guidance.